filamentgroup/grunticon/README.md

 Type: `String`
 Default value: `""`

+#### options.tmpDir
+Type: `String`
+Default value: `"grunticon-tmp"`

+Let's you specify a tmp-folder.
+Useful when having multiple grunticon tasks and using [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent "grunt-concurrent on github").

 Location of a handlebars template that will allow you to structure your CSS file the way that you choose.
 As more data becomes available via